Remington 7600 Review | Is This Pump-Action Rifle Right For You?

 No Recoil Reduction Features

-There are no recoil dampening features of this gun, I did end up putting a recoil pad at the end of my stock which is much better than the hard plastic option it comes with stock.
-I didn’t have a choice anyway because I needed the recoil pad in order to achieve my proper length of pull.
+There are no recoil-dampening features of this gun, I did end up putting a recoil pad at the end of my stock which is much better than the hard plastic option it comes with stock.
+I didn’t have a choice anyway because I needed the recoil pad to achieve my proper length of pull.

 Remington 7600 Problems & Considerations